 “I no longer have to carry a pen and paper around, all my notes are in one place, I never have to worry about running out of notepads, and I can conveniently create flow-charts to copy & paste into emails.” – Marketing Boss-man.

 If the boss loves it, it must be good!
 Digital Inking is fast becoming the industry standard for note-taking.
-If you're sick of using a pen and paper to take notes, or you're over typing out notes and content so you have a digital copy, digital note-taking may be the solution!
-(Plus you'll be helping to save the trees, which is good karma and great for your conscience.)
+If you're sick of using a pen and paper to take notes, tired of losing useful notes amongst your books and pages, or you're over doing your notes twice so you have a digital copy, digital note-taking may be the solution!
+(Plus you'll be helping to save the trees, which is good karma and great for your conscience).
+Keep reading to see why we love digital note-taking, plus some device recommendations at the end!

 What makes digital note-taking so special?